rorycl/mailfinder/README.md

   -t, --to          also search email To header
   -c, --cc          also search email Cc header
-  -s, --subject     also search email Subject header -a, --headers     search email From, To, Cc and Subject headers -k, --dontskip    don't skip email parsing errors
+  -s, --subject     also search email Subject header -i, --messageid   also search messageid header
+  -a, --headers     search email From, To, Cc, Subject and MessageID headers -k, --dontskip    don't skip email parsing errors

 Help Options: